Boorooma

 How does the suburb of Boorooma's income rank nationally?

-AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Boorooma is extremely high nationally, with the median assessed at $71,577 while the average income stands at $87,309.
-This contrasts to Rest of NSW's figures of a median income of $52,390 and an average income of $65,215.
+As per AreaSearch's latest postcode level ATO data released for FY-23, the suburb of Boorooma's median income among taxpayers is $71,577, with an average of $87,309.
+This is among the highest in Australia, and compares to Regional NSW's median of $52,390 and average of $65,215.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $77,919 (median) and $95,045 (average) as of September 2025.

 What is the disposable income in the suburb of Boorooma?